Radioactive Decay in Chemistry

 53I121 → 52Te121 + +1e0

-Orbital electron capture nuclear reaction occurs with too light isotopes of radioactive elements of relatively high atomic numbers.
-The nucleus captures an electron from the nearest orbital.
-Orbital electron capture changes one proton to a neutron cause natural radioactivity.
+Orbital electron capture in radioactivity occurs with too light isotopes of radioactive elements of relatively high atomic numbers.
+For such elements, the nucleus captures an electron from the nearest energy levels or orbitals.
+Therefore, the orbital electron capture reaction in radioactivity changes one proton to the neutron.

 37Rb82 + -1e0 → 36Kr82